exoplatform/exo-documentation/docs/Manage-Space.rst

 ~~~~~~~~~~~~~~

 To change the banner just mouse over in the top right corner of the
-space banner, an icon |image10| and a tooltip will appear.
+space banner, an icon |image10| will appear.

 When you click on the icon |image68|, an ``Update`` button |image69| appears
 allowing you to pick up an image from your computer.

-The tooltip indicates you the banner size which should be 130 pixels height minimum.
+.. tip:: The banner size should be 130 pixels height minimum.

    |image11|